 Straight vs. cranked Shaft

-When you plan to purchase a paddle you will probably come across paddles which have a cranked rather than a straight shaft.
+When you plan to purchase a paddle you will probably come across paddles that have a cranked rather than a straight shaft.
 Paddlers who have wrist injuries usually take a cranked shaft.
 Moreover, the cranks shaft is also a bit heavier than the straight shaft.

 Werner Pack-Tour M

-The angle is adjustable as you can see on the left hand side of the paddle.
+The angle is adjustable as you can see on the left-hand side of the paddle.

-I really like the design of the Werner Shuna paddles.
+I really like the design of the Werner Shuna Pack-Tour M paddles.
 They just look great and they are super light.
 If you have the money to buy a packraft then you should definitely not save on your paddles.